mdragusm/espanso_sync/README.md

 - `base.yml` lives in `~/dotfiles` and is synced via GitHub
 - A symlink points espanso to that file instead of its own config folder
 - On boot, a systemd service (Linux) or Task Scheduler job (Windows) runs `git pull` to get the latest version
-- The GUI app writes directly to `~/dotfiles/base.yml`, pushes to GitHub, and restarts espanso
+- The manager app pulls before pushing so it's always in sync, even right after boot

 ---